-Julian is one of the two principals of Ethos Partners and has extensive experience of private equity investing in the UK.
+Julian is Chief Executive of Ethos Partners and has extensive experience of private equity investing in the UK.

 His interest in private business commenced driving metal bars in a van around the Midlands for his father’s precision engineering company and he remembers well the impact of the 1970s oil crisis on his family plastics injection moulding business.